 Our Designated Safeguarding Leads (DSL) are –

-Miss K Ball Mrs D Kenny Mrs G Knapton Mrs L Neal Mr I Knapton DSL Deputy DSL Deputy DSL Deputy DSL Deputy DSL
+Miss K Ball Mrs R Doig Mrs G Knapton Mrs L Neal Mr I Knapton DSL Deputy DSL Deputy DSL Deputy DSL Deputy DSL

-(Headteacher) (KS2 Leader) (Deputy Headteacher) (SENDCo) (Wrap Around Care Manager)
+(Headteacher) (EYFS Leader) (Deputy Headteacher) (SENDCo) (Wrap Around Care Manager)

-Our School Governor with a safeguarding responsibility is John Hughes.
+Our School Governor with a safeguarding responsibility is Joanne Rose

 All members of the safeguarding team can be contacted via the school office.

-You can find our Safeguarding, Child Protection, Prevent, Managing Allegations & Low-Level Concerns and other policies by clicking here
+You can find our Safeguarding, Prevent, Managing Allegations & Low-Level Concerns and other policies by clicking here

 Children at immediate risk of harm, abuse or neglect can be reported to the Wirral Integrated Front Door